oliviab598/oliviab598/README.md

 Hi! my name is Olivia Brown :)

-I'm a computer science major and mathematics minor with a data science concentration.
+I'm a computer science major with a data science concentration.

-I go to Oberlin College and will be graduating in June 2025.
+I'm a senior at Oberlin College graduating in May 2025.

 Please reach me at https://www.linkedin.com/in/oliviab598/.